influx6/relay/readme.md

 #Features

-  - Codecs: Relay builds on the ideas that response should be dynamic and customizable,rather than creating a writer, response feed like approach, Relay uses codecs that take a response type or format and perform the operation of converting the response into the appropriate response object.
-This allows a custom message pattern to be created eg. binary only messages on top of http or websocket connections.
-Codecs have the pairs of encoders and decoders that provide the basis of transmission and reception.
+  - Codecs: Relay builds on the ideas that response should be dynamic and customizable by providing encoders and decoders of various type that allow creating flexible and encapsulated message sub-protocols(not as complex as it sounds).
+It embodies the idea that messages should be easily retrieved or sent to and in appropriate format with a simple and clean

-  - Chainable Ports: Ports are just encapsulated, chain handlers of request which is a standard feature of most golang middleware based framework.
+  - Middlewares: ingrained into the relay is the core strategy of every go http package but this is include as a optional tag on while staying pure at the router level.
+The middleware interface [FlatChain](https://github.com/relay/blob/master/middleware.go) provides and empowers the bindings of controllers allowing extensive stacking of behaviours without overriding the ideal of simplicity

   - Controllers: this provide a basic encapsulation principle for a group of routine handlers and not in the sense of c of mvc.
 Controllers provide a simplified binding for handling connections (be it websocket or http) and embed routers to allow a more refined management of routers and subroutes